hestiaAI/data-catalog/workshop/install-and-enable-trackercontrol.md

 # How to install and enable TrackerControl on Android

+## Table of Contents

+- [Why install TrackerControl?]
+- [Installing TrackerControl]
+- [Enabling Tracking - First Time Setup]
+- [Troubleshooting]

+## Why install TrackerControl?

 [TrackerControl](https://trackercontrol.org/) is an app for Android that allows you to monitor *where the apps that you use are connecting to*.
 It does this by installing a VPN (Virtual Private Network) connection on your phone, through which all apps' internet connections must travel.
 The purpose of running TrackerControl to monitor your apps for a period is to generate a CSV file of app activity that can be explored using [our TrackerControl data viewer](https://experiences.hestialabs.org/tracker-control) which digs deeper into the data than the TrackerControl app itself.

-## Steps to install and enable Tracker Control
+## Installing Tracker Control

 1. Install the app from the Play Store ([link](https://play.google.com/store/apps/details?id=net.kollnig.missioncontrol.play)).

+## Enabling Tracking - First Time Setup

-2. Load up the TC Slim app.
+3. Load up the TC Slim app.
-3. Ensure the switch at the top right is pushed to the right, meaning tracking is ON.
+4. Ensure the switch at the top right is pushed to the right, meaning tracking is ON.

 ![Screenshot_20220510-152353_TC Slim](https://user-images.githubusercontent.com/1473244/167657241-e8de1700-fd13-4840-b338-b9c6182f4bf7.jpg)